Independent set sequence of some linear hypertrees: Introduction

 It is not the case that every hypertree has unimodal independent set sequence.
 Indeed, consider the hypergraph on vertex set $\{v_1, \ldots, v_{10}, w_1, \ldots, w_6\}$ with $\{v_1,\ldots, v_{10}, w_i\}$ an edge for each $i$.
 Independent sets of size $2$ or greater in this hypergraph cannot include any vertices from among $\{v_1, \ldots, v_{10}\}$ but can include vertices from $\{w_1, \ldots, w_6\}$ without restriction.
 It follows that the independent set sequence of the hypergraph is $(1,16,15,20,15,6,1)$, which is not unimodal.

-To remove from consideration examples like this, our focus in this note will be on linear hypertrees.
+To remove from consideration examples like this, our focus in this paper will be on linear hypertrees.
 A hypergraph is {\it linear} if any two edges intersect in at most one vertex.
 We begin by considering two infinite families of linear hypertrees, namely the linear hyperpaths and the linear hyperstars.
-Let integers $n \geq 1$ and $s_1, s_2, \ldots, s_n \geq 2$ be given. \begin{itemize} \item The {\it linear hyperpath} $P(s_1, \ldots, s_n)$ is the hypergraph with $n$ edges $e_1, \ldots, e_n$, with $|e_i|=s_i$ for each $i$, with $e_i$ and $e_{i+1}$ sharing a single vertex for each $i<n$, and with no other pairs of edges sharing a vertex. \item If all $s_i=\ell$ for some $\ell \geq 2$ then we use the notation $P_{n,\ell}$, and refer to this hypergraph as the {\it $\ell$-uniform, $n$-edge, linear hyperpath} (see Figure \ref{fig:Q1}). \item The {\it linear hyperstar} $S(s_1, \ldots, s_n)$ is the hypergraph with $n$ edges $e_1, \ldots, e_n$, with $|e_i|=s_i$ for each $i$, and with a single vertex (the {\it center} of the star) in common to all of the edges. \end{itemize}
+Let integers $n \geq 1$ and $s_1, s_2, \ldots, s_n \geq 2$ be given. \begin{itemize} \item The {\it linear hyperpath} $P(s_1, \ldots, s_n)$ is the hypergraph with $n$ edges $e_1, \ldots, e_n$, with $|e_i|=s_i$ for each $i$, with $e_i$ and $e_{i+1}$ sharing a single vertex for each $i<n$, and with no other pairs of edges sharing a vertex. \item If all $s_i=\ell$ for some $\ell \geq 2$ then we use the notation $P_{n,\ell}$, and refer to this hypergraph as the {\it $\ell$-uniform, $n$-edge, linear hyperpath} (see Figure \ref{fig:Q1}, which also shows an auxiliary hypergraph that will be defined later). \item The {\it linear hyperstar} $S(s_1, \ldots, s_n)$ is the hypergraph with $n$ edges $e_1, \ldots, e_n$, with $|e_i|=s_i$ for each $i$, and with a single vertex (the {\it center} of the star) in common to all of the edges. \end{itemize}

 Note that $P_{n,2}$ is just the (graph) path on $n$-edges, while $S(2, 2,\ldots, 2)$ is the (graph) star on $n$-edges.
 Note also that we use slightly non-standard notation here, with $P_{n,2}$ being the path on $n$ edges (and so $n+1$ vertices) rather than on $n$ vertices (and so $n-1$ edges).
 We adopt this convention because it is better suited to the uniform hypergraph ($\ell \geq 3$) setting.